joehalloran/sql-coursework/README.md

 ```

 There is also a danger in non-subject specialists (i.e. me) making these sorts of decisions.
 For instance, the assumption that bnf_codes in the Treatments table could be linked to those in the Chemical table is not supported by medical expertise.
 This further highlights the utility of making these decisions in the design phase, where expert advice can be sought.

 <div style="page-break-after: always;"></div>

+## Section 5: Conclusion

+This report (hopefully) provides a thorough account of the process of building and querying a database containing NHS data.
+There are two key themes that emerged throughout the process.
+The first is that of instituting structure before users begin inputting data.
+It would be easier to answer the questions above if the data had been given a relational structure from the very beginning.
+This point was expounding upon in Section 4; trying to impose this structure once the data input has begun is very difficult.

+The second theme, which was alluded to, but never subject to explicit and direct analysis is that of vagueness, ambiguity, and interpretation.
+The SQL queries supplied in Section 3 were all coloured by this issue.
+In each case, there was a phrase that needed picking apart and second guessing.
+All answers, therefore, lack precision as they are dependent on these imperfect deductions.
+This problem is stark in computing; logic machines are characterised by exactitude.
+But this is not a computer problem, it is a human one; it is a direct consequence of language and meaning.

+Therefore, I fear this problem is insoluble, as the philosopher Timothy Williamson says: "we can make language less vague, we cannot make it perfectly precise" *(Williamson, pp. 1)*.
+With this eternal imperfection in mind, I submit this report for your judicious consideration.

+<div style="page-break-after: always;"></div>